isovector/sandymaguire.me/site/posts/2019-11-12-making-and-spending-money.markdown

 One common objection I hear to this is "but I don't know, so I will keep making money until I figure it out."
 This would indeed be a good strategy if it weren't based on a fundamental misunderstanding.
-Deciding what you want your life to look like is scary as hell (what if I get it wrong!) and so defaulting to the status quo is a defense mechanism.
+Deciding what you want your life to look like is scary as hell ("what if I get it wrong?") and so defaulting to the status quo is a defense mechanism.

 Instead, we must ask ourselves whether we want the rest of your life to look